William Kumuyi: Background

 We would get up in the morning, read the Bible, sing hymns, and go to church regularly.
 When I went to secondary school I lost interest in the church because our principal taught us atheism.
 But after a while, I thought again and started going to various churches in town.
 Eventually, in 1963, a group of singers and preachers from a Gospel church got permission to come to the school.
 I understood the Gospel message and was born again on April 5th, 1964.
 I read John Wesley, Charles Finney, Spurgeon, and lots of other books.
 I got involved with the Scripture Union, and I grew.

 Kumuyi was influenced by John Wesley, Charles Finney and Charles Spurgeon.
 His father was a member of the Anglican Church.

 Teaching career

 Kumuyi began teaching mathematics in 1962 at Mayflower School, his alma mater.
-He went on, in the early 1970s, to become a lecturer of mathematics at the University of Lagos.
+He went on, in August 1973, to become a Professor of mathematics at the University of Lagos.

+He specialised in pure mathematics.
+He taught at the University of Lagos becoming a Professor in August of 1973.
+Teaching and researching complex variables.

+Kumuyi had his doctoral studies in USSR together with five other Nigerian students.
+He had been at the University of Birmingham United Kingdom for post doc.
+He has also been to the USA for sabbatical.

 Christian ministry

-In 1973, while a lecturer of mathematics at the University of Lagos, Kumuyi began a Bible study group with 15 students who had come to him for Bible training.
+In 1973, while a Professor of mathematics at the University of Lagos, Kumuyi began a Bible study group with 15 students who had come to him for Bible training.
 This training led to the foundation of the Deeper Christian Life Ministry.
 In 1975, Kumuyi was expelled from the Apostolic Faith Church for preaching on the baptism of the Holy Spirit.
 He continued his independent ministry, which in 1982 became the Deeper Life Bible Church.
 As at 2005, the Christian ministry is said to have over 800,000 affiliates.